praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 <img src="media/35_1.png" width="800"/>

-8. Scroll down to the **lookup** section in the Prompt flow graph and click on it.
+8. Scroll down to the **lookup** node in the Prompt flow graph and click on it.

 9. Click on the **Validate and prase input** button in the flow.